StevenBlack/vocab/million-dollar-words.md

 ### warison
 A note sounded to start an attack.
 This can be a literal trumpet call or a figurative battle cry.
 "When they decided to take separate vacations, I knew that was the warison for the divorce that followed."
-Pronounced WAR-UH-SON.

 ### welt